tdore92/project-1/README.md

  <h4>Growth</h4>

-  <p>The snake itself was an array- each index serving as a segment.
-Should the snake ‘eat’ the pellet, a new index of 1 would be pushed into snakeArray, therefore following the movement logic of the rest of the body.</p>
+  <p>Should the snake ‘eat’ the pellet, a new index of 1 would be pushed into snakeArray, therefore following the movement logic of the rest of the body.</p>

   ```
   function eatPellet() {